 At each presentation, midmarket CIOs in attendance were able to learn about:

-- and ways clients adapt to IT approaches to remain relevant.
+- Ways clients adapt to IT approaches to remain relevant

 Terry’s presentation included CompTIA research that gave insight to how mid-markets and enterprises view and use managed service providers (MSPs) for IT services.